A Christian Perspective on the Presidential Election

 2. I love my temporal country and will do my part to make it better.

-3. America is not my home: I will be okay if things don’t go my way.
+3. My eschatological view teaches me to be okay if things don’t go my way.

 4. I will fulfill my responsibility, but my faith is elsewhere (Luke 22:42).